dcorre/gmadet/docs/examples.rst

 For all images in ``data/`` this will perform:

 * Astrometric calibration with SCAMP using GAIA DR2 by default.
 * Find sources using SExtractor using a threshold of 4.
+* PSFEx is sued to estimate the PSF FWHM.
 * Crossmatch all sources with catalogs (GAIA DR2, PS1 DR1, GSC, USNO-B1) within 3 pixels.
 Xmatch is used to do the crossmatch with online queries.
 * Crossmatch solar moving objects using SkyBoT.